-Post-Surgical Instructions-Jaw Stiffness and Soreness
+Post-Dental Implant Instructions: Jaw Stiffness and Soreness

 On rare occasions, jaw stiffness may take longer to resolve.
 Ice packs provided by the office can be used as heat packs by heating them in hot water.
 Be careful that the packs do not get hot enough to burn the skin.
-The packs can be used with the compression dressing 20 minutes on and then 20 minutes off as much as possible.
-Patients may also use a hot water bottle or heating pad, covered by a thin towel if the packs are not available.
+The packs can be used with the compression dressing for 20 minutes on and then 20 minutes off as much as possible.
+Patients may also use a hot water bottle or heating pad covered by a thin towel if the packs are not available.